kubernetes-client/java/kubernetes/docs/V1beta1APIServiceCondition.md

 # V1beta1APIServiceCondition

+APIServiceCondition describes the state of an APIService at a particular point
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **lastTransitionTime** | [**DateTime**](DateTime.md) | Last time the condition transitioned from one status to another. |  [optional]